foreachthing/ProjectiveGeometry-Game/README.md

 Number of Images and Cards:
 ==========

 You can produce a deck of N cards witch requires a number of N images as well.
 The order O of the system needs to be a prime!
 On the cards you can place O + 1 images.
 O must be prime so the total number of cards is: N = O² + O + 1 .
-Eg if you want to have a deck with 30+ images you have to have 31 images and 5 images per card.
+Eg if you want to have a deck with 30+ images you have to have 31 images and 6 images per card.
 31 = 5² + 5 +1.
 So you will also get 31 images.

+**NOTE:** Number of images per card is `O+1`.
+Order of 5 wil give you 6 images per card.

 How to run: